jumblerg/ring-cors/README.md

 ## application

-simply pass the wrapper some regular expressions or a predicate that accopts the request's origin as its argument.
+simply pass the wrapper some regular expressions or a predicate that accepts the request's origin.

 ```clojure
 (require '[ring.middleware.cors :refer [wrap-cors]])